• As low as $422/Night

 About the Area

 Located in Charleston, this apartment is in the city center.
 Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
-Looking to enjoy an event or a game?
-See what's going on at North Charleston Coliseum and Performing Arts Center or Credit One Stadium.
+Looking to enjoy an event or a game while in town?
+See what's happening at North Charleston Coliseum and Performing Arts Center or TD Arena.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions